python-trio/flake8-async/docs/rules.rst

 _`ASYNC121`: control-flow-in-taskgroup
     `return`, `continue`, and `break` inside a :ref:`taskgroup_nursery` can lead to counterintuitive behaviour.
 Refactor the code to instead cancel the :ref:`cancel_scope` inside the TaskGroup/Nursery and place the statement outside of the TaskGroup/Nursery block.
 In asyncio a user might expect the statement to have an immediate effect, but it will wait for all tasks to finish before having an effect.
 See `Trio issue #1493 <https://github.com/python-trio/trio/issues/1493>`_ for further issues specific to trio/anyio.

+_`ASYNC122`: delayed-entry-of-relative-cancelscope
+    :func:`trio.move_on_after`, :func:`trio.fail_after`, :func:`anyio.move_on_after` and :func:`anyio.fail_after` behaves unintuitively if initialization and entry are separated, with the timeout starting on initialization.
+Trio>=0.27 changes this behaviour, so if you don't support older versions you should disable this check.
+See `Trio issue #2512 <https://github.com/python-trio/trio/issues/2512>`_.

 Blocking sync calls in async functions
 ======================================